-In recent work, for example, I discuss how undemocratic forces intensify existential environmental threats, boosted by rapidly evolving artificial intelligence.
+In recent and forthcoming work (see fist listed publications under “Highlights”), for example, I discuss how undemocratic forces intensify existential environmental threats, boosted by rapidly evolving artificial intelligence.
 I argue that countering these trends requires harnessing information and communications technologies to the global sustainability goals.
-I discuss how achieving this hinges on overcoming dominant cultural (mis)understandings of mass media as neutral transmitters of information rather than constitutive of reality [13].
-This work is a product of engagements under the international research platform Future Earth to stimulate more social science on how to govern digital technologies to increase the potential to harness them to positive transformations towards sustainability.
-See Future Earth’s 2020 Montreal Declaration on AI, that I co-authored: https://futureearth.org/2020/07/02/announcing-launch-of-the-montreal-statement-on-sustainability-in-the-digital-age/.
+I discuss how achieving this hinges on overcoming dominant cultural (mis)understandings of mass media as neutral transmitters of information rather than constitutive of reality.

 Or: